Very good

 A variety of retinoid applications can be found online.

-Chemical peels also use acid.
-But the acids used in these cases are more concentrated than in the skin peels under point 3.
-This method removes the top layer of skin (epidermis) in the skin area where it is applied and removes hyperpigmentation.
-Stronger concentrations can even penetrate the middle layer of skin (dermis) and achieve even more impressive results.
+Chemical peels also use acids.
+However, the acids used in these cases are more concentrated than those used in the skin peels listed in point 3.
+This method removes the top layer of skin (epidermis) in the area where it is applied, removing hyperpigmentation.
+Stronger concentrations can even penetrate the middle layer of the skin (dermis) and produce even more impressive results.

 Chemical peels are available over the counter.
-However, really effective peels should rather be done by a cosmetic professional or even better by a dermatologist.
-These treatments give faster results and are more effective.
+However, truly effective peels should be performed by a cosmetic professional or, even better, a dermatologist.
+These treatments produce faster results and are more effective.

-The side effects of the higher concentrated acids can be better assessed and treated in a doctor's office.
+The side effects of higher acid concentrations can be better assessed and treated in a doctor's office.
 Side effects can also occur with over-the-counter peels.
-Redness, irritation and blisters can form, leaving ugly scars.
-Chemical peels should not be used if you are regularly exposed to the sun.
-The missing top layer of skin due to peeling cannot adequately protect the underlying layers of skin and so is likely to exacerbate hyperpigmentation.
-After a peel, care should be taken to apply strong enough sunscreen or avoid exposure to sun or UV rays for at least a week.
-The risk of developing skin cancer is then also many times higher.
+Redness, irritation, and blisters can develop, leaving unsightly scars.
+Chemical peels should not be used if you have to spend time in the sun regularly.
+The top layer of skin removed due to the peel cannot adequately protect the underlying layers and is therefore likely to worsen hyperpigmentation.
+After a peel, you should make sure to apply sufficiently strong sunscreen or avoid exposure to the sun or UV radiation for at least a week.
+The risk of developing skin cancer is also many times higher.

 Age spots